|WHO ARE THE PROMISE KEEPERS?|

 in this forum:

 How do the Promise Keepers interpret the Bible?
 What is the role of militarism in the organization?
-Why did the Promise Keepers make such a national show of public prayer?
+How do the Promise Keepers feel about homosexuality?
 What relation does the Promise Keepers have to other similar historical social movements in American History?
 Additional questions and comments.

 October 3, 1997